ray-project/ray/doc/source/cluster/kubernetes/examples/mobilenet-rayservice.md

 ## Step 2: Install KubeRay operator

-Follow [this document](kuberay-operator-deploy) to install the latest stable KubeRay operator via Helm repository.
+Follow [this document](kuberay-operator-deploy) to install the latest stable KubeRay operator from the Helm repository.
-Please note that the YAML file in this example uses `serveConfigV2`, which is supported starting from KubeRay v0.6.0.
+Note that the YAML file in this example uses `serveConfigV2`, which is supported by KubeRay version v0.6.0 and later.

 ## Step 3: Install a RayService